-For the 2025 plan year, the ECP standards and requirements remain unchanged from the 2024 plan year.
-At 45 CFR 156.235, CMS established QHP issuer requirements for inclusion of essential community providers (ECPs) in provider networks, which require that issuers include at least a certain threshold percentage, as determined by HHS, of available ECPs (based on a non-exhaustive HHS ECP List provided to issuers and updated annually) within the plan's service area in the issuer's provider network(s).
+At 45 CFR 156.235, CMS established QHP issuer requirements for inclusion of essential community providers (ECPs) in provider networks, which require that issuers include at least a certain threshold percentage, as determined by HHS, of available ECPs (based on a nonexhaustive HHS ECP List provided to issuers and updated annually) within the plan's service area in the issuer's provider network(s).
 Please refer to the 2024 Letter to Issuers for full details of the ECP standards.
-The ECP standard for the 2026 plan year will remain the same as for the 2024 plan year, however, we propose in the proposed 2026 Payment Notice to conduct ECP reviews for all FFE issuers, including FFE QHP issuers in States performing plan management functions, starting for the 2026 plan year and subsequent plan years.
+The ECP standard for the 2026 plan year will remain the same as for the 2024 plan year, however, we finalized in the final 2026 Payment Notice to conduct ECP reviews for all FFE issuers, including FFE QHP issuers in States performing plan management functions effective beginning in the 2026 plan year, consistent with our statutory authority under Section 1311(c)(1)(C) of the ACA.

-CMS has relied on State ECP certification reviews for the certification of QHPs in FFEs in States that perform plan management functions since the 2015 plan year due to system limitations in the Systems for Electronic Rates & Forms Filing (SERFF).31 From plan year 2015 to 2024, prior to CMS' implementation of the user interface for ECPs in the Marketplace Plan Management System (MPMS),32 FFE issuers in States performing plan management functions would submit their ECP data to CMS via transfers from SERFF templates and binders; this created limitations for CMS because there were no reliable mechanisms to convert the ECP data received from SERFF to CMS.
+CMS has relied on State ECP certification reviews for the certification of QHPs in FFEs in States that perform plan management functions since the 2015 plan year due to system limitations in the Systems for Electronic Rates & Forms Filing (SERFF).32 From plan year 2015 to 2024, prior to CMS' implementation of the user interface for ECPs in the Marketplace Plan Management System (MPMS),33 FFE issuers in States performing plan management functions would submit their ECP data to CMS via transfers from SERFF templates and binders; this created limitations for CMS because there were no reliable mechanisms to convert the ECP data received from SERFF to CMS.
 The SERFF data do not have unique network and service area IDs needed for CMS to reliably associate with the issuer's ECP data for network evaluation.
 As a workaround to this limitation, CMS merged the SERFF data across each issuer's plan and removed duplicate entries to allow CMS to conduct the review at the plan level.
 While this workaround allowed CMS to conduct the ECP reviews at the plan level, it did not allow CMS to distinguish between multiple networks that share the same sequence number, which hindered CMS from consistently conducting independent ECP evaluations of each issuer's network within the SERFF data.
-This proposed approach would expand ECP reviews by CMS to include FFE QHP issuers in States performing plan management functions as a result of system design enhancements in MPMS for the 2025 plan year.
+CMS will be conducting ECP reviews of all FFE QHP issuers, including in States performing plan management functions, due to system enhancements in MPMS for the 2025 plan year.
 MPMS now allows FFE issuers in States performing plan management functions to submit ECP data directly to CMS instead of relying on SERFF data transfers, enabling CMS to conduct ECP evaluations of each issuer's network.
-In addition, the enhanced MPMS allows FFE issuers in States performing plan management functions to validate their ECP data before submission to their State(s) in SERFF, which improves data submission to the State as well.
+In addition, the enhanced MPMS allows FFE issuers in States performing plan management functions to validate their ECP data before submission to their State(s) in SERFF, which improves data submission to the State(s) as well.
 MPMS allows CMS the technical capability to review the validated ECP data for issuers in States performing plan management functions.
-As proposed, this would significantly improve the accuracy and efficiency of the QHP certification process for all FFE QHP issuers, including QHP issuers in States performing plan management functions.
+This significantly improves the accuracy and efficiency of the ECP QHP certification process for all FFE QHP issuers, including QHP issuers in States performing plan management functions.